 No one can deny the success and talent of African American jockeys like Oliver Lewis, Isaac Murphy, Soup Perkins, and so many others.
 But racism and systemic prejudice began to force African American jockeys off the track around the turn of the twentieth century.
 During races, white jockeys would run their horses into those ridden by Black jockeys, boxing them in or riding them into the rails while officials looked the other way.
 Owners and trainers would deny Black jockeys the opportunities to ride their horses.
 Some members of the industry called for segregated racing.

 By 1904, it was hard to find any Black jockeys at major racetracks.
 It was a drought that lasted for the better part of a century.
 In 2000, an African American jockey named Marlon St. Julien rode in the Kentucky Derby—the first Black jockey to ride in that race in 80 years.

 Exploring a Legacy

-While the stories of these jockeys were downplayed and hidden for many years, they’re making a resurgence in the town they called home.
-Oliver Lewis now has a road named after him--Oliver Lewis Way, a major connector and the gateway to the Distillery District.
+While the stories of these jockeys were downplayed and hidden for many years, they have made a resurgence in the town they called home.
+Oliver Lewis now has a road named after him—Oliver Lewis Way, a major connector and the gateway to the Distillery District.
 You can take a stroll through the Isaac Murphy Memorial Art Garden, located on land once owned by Isaac in Lexington’s historically African American east end.
 That garden is one of the endpoints of Lexington’s Legacy Trail, which has plaques about Lexington’s African-American jockeys displayed along its 12-mile length.There's even a Soup Perkins Alley near downtown!